 by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

 Who wanted to portray Russ Columbo either in a movie or in a television musical?
-George Clooney, Tom Cruise, Tony Curtis, Perry Como for starters… Some of Hollywood’s biggest movie stars and singers considered taking on the challenge of portraying the well-liked handsome singer, violin virtuoso, and gifted songwriter, who had been engaged to marry film actress Carole Lombard.
+George Clooney, Tom Cruise, Tony Curtis, Perry Como for starters.
+Some of Hollywood’s biggest movie stars and singers considered taking on the challenge of portraying the well-liked, handsome singer, violin virtuoso, and gifted songwriter, who had been engaged to marry film actress Carole Lombard.

-George Clooney, the famously handsome actor/director, who owns a villa in Italy, had also considered making a movie about Russ Columbo based on the book Crooner Mystique by Dennis Penna.
+George Clooney, the famously handsome actor/director who owns a villa in Italy, had also considered making a movie about Russ Columbo based on the book Crooner Mystique by Dennis Penna.

-The only singer to complete a project and sing with the title: The Russ Columbo Story, was singer Paul Bruno, who released an album in 1960, where according to Billboard Chart, Paul “warbled tunes associated with Russ Columbo,” and the album cover featured several pictures of Russ.
+The only singer to complete a project and sing with the title: The Russ Columbo Story, was singer Paul Bruno, who released an album in 1960, where according to Billboard Chart Magazine, Bruno “warbled tunes associated with Russ Columbo,” and the album cover featured several pictures of Russ Columbo.
 For more information about Russ Columbo read my free blog: So how famous was Russ Columbo?